Submitty/submitty.github.io/_docs/sysadmin/installation/ansible_index.md

    Ansible-playbook -i inventory/submitty playbooks/submitty_install.yml
    ```

-   This ansible command will run the entire Submitty install process step by step.
-See `ansible/roles/app_submitty/tasks/main.yml` for more information on the Install process.
+This command initiates the Ansible playbook, which orchestrates the comprehensive installation process for Submitty.
+For a detailed understanding of the installation steps, refer to `ansible/roles/app_submitty/tasks/main.yml`.

 7. Check Install Log